mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/webEdition/index.md

    </div>

 *  **Password:**
-   TWebEdition will be installed in a subdirectory of your document root named webEdition.
+   WebEdition will be installed in a subdirectory of your document root named webEdition.